jbcodeforce/flink-studies/docs/architecture/flink-sql.md

 ![](./diagrams/sql-concepts.drawio.png)

-Tables may either be temporary, and tied to the lifecycle of a single Flink session, or permanent, and visible across multiple Flink sessions and clusters.
+Tables can be either temporary, tied to the lifecycle of a single Flink session, or permanent, making them visible across multiple Flink sessions and clusters.

 Queries such as SELECT ...
 FROM ...
 WHERE which only consist of field projections or filters are usually stateless pipelines.
 However, operations such as joins, aggregations, or deduplications require keeping intermediate results in a fault-tolerant storage for which Flink’s state abstractions are used.